danielpm1982/springboot2-bookcatalog/README.md

 (see Copyright© License at the end of this text).

 [**Description of this repository**]<br>
 This is a Book Catalog web MVC application developed with Springboot2, along with Thymeleaf, Spring Web, Spring Data JPA (Hibernate) and H2 in-memory database (easily extendable to use any other DBMS).
-Stereotype annotations used: @Controller, @RequestMapping, @Autowired (implicitly), @Repository (implicitly) and persistence annotations: @Entity, @Id, @GeneratedValue, @Column, @OneToMany, @ManyToOne, @ManyToMany, @JoinColumn, @JoinTable, @Query.
+Stereotype annotations used: @Controller, @RequestMapping, @Autowired (implicitly), @Repository (implicitly) and persistence annotations: @Entity, @Id, @GeneratedValue, @Column, @OneToMany, @ManyToOne, @ManyToMany, @JoinColumn, @JoinTable and @Query.
 For more info, read the project comments at each class, starting from the @SpringBootApplication Main class.

 This repository is a single-project repo with Git version control.